pvega62/pvega62.github.io/samples/technical-writing/software/Stripe-API-Documentation-Sample.md

 | `page` | string | A cursor for pagination across multiple pages of results.
 Don't include this parameter on the first call.
 Use the `next_page` value returned in a previous response to request subsequent results. |
 | `query` | string | **(Required)** The search query string.
 See search query language and the list of supported query fields for payment intents. |

-### Create a Refund
+### Create a refund
 Creates a refund for a charge already created but not yet refunded.
 The amount to be refunded can be specified, or the entire charge amount can be refunded by not specifying an amount.
 The refund will be created in the same currency as the charge and to the same payment method as the charge.

-**A charge cannot be refunded more than once.** If you attempt to refund a charge that has already been refunded, an error will be returned.
+**A charge can't be refunded more than once.** If you attempt to refund a charge that has already been refunded, an error will be returned.
 This will also happen if you attempt to refund more than the original charge amount.

 Endpoint: https://api.stripe.com/v1/refunds